Floorp-Projects/Floorp/browser/components/urlbar/docs/telemetry.rst

   - ``tabtosearch``
     Used when the user selects a tab-to-search result.
 These results suggest a search engine when the search engine's domain is autofilled.
-  - ``tabtosearch_onboard``
-    Used when the user selects a tab-to-search onboarding result.
-These are shown the first few times the user encounters a tab-to-search result.
   - ``topsites_newtab``
     Used when the user selects a search shortcut Top Site from the New Tab Page.
   - ``topsites_urlbar``